caspergrl/GT-UX-UI-Dec2022-June2023/09-week/02-lesson.md

 - The first task in running an offline session is to prepare your cards.
 Create a document that lists all of the items you're testing and give each item a number—spreadsheets are ideal for this.
 These items could be pages in a sitemap, product categories, or labels in a taxonomy.
 Each item in this list then gets written on a single card, with the corresponding number written on the reverse.
 This numbering will help if you want to run a more advanced analysis once the sessions are complete.

 - For the cards themselves, use actual cards instead of paper, which can get lost, worn out, or torn easily.
 Also, don’t test too many things at once.
-Use no more than 50 to 70 items per session.
+Use no more than 30 to 70 items per session.
 If you’re trying to organize a massive system, break it up into chunks, and then run sessions for each chunk.

-#### Steps for Card Sorting
+## SLIDE 23
 - There are three steps that involve **defining, grouping, and organizing** your user information:
   - Step 1: Sort the cards

+## SLIDE 24
   - Step 2: Sort into multiple categories

+## SLIDE 25
   - Step 3: Structure and label the categories

 > :briefcase: **Employer Competitive Note:** Card sorting is a highly relevant skill for creating accurate and effective sitemaps that are driven by users' rationale and data-driven UI solutions.
 These should be added to your resume skills.

-> :globe_with_meridians: **Online Recommendation:** Stop sharing your screen for a moment and switch to Gallery View in Zoom to see your class on one screen.
-You can find this option in the top right.
-Ask if there are questions, then wait a full 30 seconds for questions to arise.

-Students should understand that card sorting helps study the structure of a site.
-Also, they've seen a few illustrations of card sorting.
-Now they'll dive in and try card sorting themselves.
-The next several activities involve card sorting.
-First, we'll set up the cards.
+## SLIDE 26
+Questions??

+## SLIDES 27-28
 ## 4. Student Do: Create Card Sorting Content Cards Activity (10 min)

 **TAs,** slack out to students the following Google Doc activity: [09-Week/02-Activities/09.2/09.2-01-Card-Sorting-Card-Creation-Activity Google Doc](https://drive.google.com/open?id=1UQujRoJuxp4h34EjoPIqI5Q2zd8V8wl-tf5gIR-SFv4).